TheITCrowdRMIT/TheITCrowdRMIT.github.io/README.md

 **Thanh  (s3743935)**
 - **Personal website**: <https://thanhq1024.github.io>

 **Background**- I am Vietnamese/Chinese Australian.
 I was actually born in Saigon, Vietnam, and moved to Australia in the year 2000, so I’ve been living in Australia as a citizen for the past 18 years.
 This is my first year at RMIT, though I came from doing the Bachelor of Psychology (Honours) at Monash University the previous year, I decided to make the switch from studying psychology to studying IT.
-As IT was something that I am also passoinate about learning, hoping to one day, somehow, to combine the 2 disciplines together.
+As IT was something that I am also passionate about learning, hoping to someday, somehow, to combine the 2 disciplines together.

 **Hobbies**- My hobbies include playing badminton on weekends, building plastic model kits of ‘Gundam’ mecha-robots, and playing video games whenever I can!
 (Have to shorten the growing stack of games somehow, right?)